- Identity Service

 Users can be made members of a group by either:

 1. Synchronizing the OpenLM database with the organization’s Active Directory.
-See these documents for more information:
+See Directory Sync documentation for more information.

 2. Manually, as described below: